Thank you for your interest in the work of the Federation of American Scientists (FAS).

 FAS experts have worked since 1945 to reduce the risk of nuclear war.
 Today, you can become part of the tradition of bringing scientific knowledge to bear on critical security decisions by making a contribution of $50 or more by May 31st.

-Again, thank you for strengthening FAS through your continued interest.
-If you have any questions about making a contribution or FAS efforts, please don’t hesitate to send me an email at firstname.lastname@example.org.
+If you have any questions about making a contribution or FAS efforts over the summer, please don’t hesitate to send me an email at firstname.lastname@example.org.